-TGA needs to be distinguished from other things which may cause memory loss, some of which may be life-threatening, such as seizures, stroke, fainting episodes and the effect of drugs.
+TGA needs to be distinguished from other things which may cause memory loss, some of which may be life-threatening, and include seizures, stroke, fainting episodes and the effect of drugs.

-Recovery is usually very rapid and complete.
-The risk of having a second attack within 5 years is reported as anything between 3 and 20 per cent.
+Recovery from TGA is usually very rapid and complete.
+The risk of having a second attack within 5 years is reported as between 3 and 20 per cent.

 What to do if you or someone else has sudden memory loss